 \subsection{Experimental Setups}

-We follow the recent experimental setups concerning data unlearning in \citep{alberti2025data}.
-Our primary goal is to maintain the quality of the unlearned samples and accelerate the unlearning. \paragraph{Datasets and Baselines.} For CelebA-HQ \citep{liu2015faceattributes}, we test the deletion of individual samples at the image level in unconditional image generation.
+\paragraph{Datasets and Baselines.} We follow the settings of \citet{alberti2025data}.
+For CelebA-HQ \citep{liu2015faceattributes}, we evaluate the deletion of individual samples at the image level in unconditional image generation.
 For Stable Diffusion v1.4 \citep{rombach2022high}, we evaluated the memorization of the LAION dataset corresponding to each prompt in text-to-image generation.
-We compare EraseDiff \citep{wu2025erasing}, Gradient Ascent (GA), and SISS, under the settings of \citep{alberti2025data}.
-We use SISS (No IS) to reproduce the results of SISS among its variants.
-We also evaluate preference optimization-based approaches, including Direct Preference Optimization (DPO) \citep{rafailov2023direct} and its diffusion variant \citep{wallace2024diffusion}, as well as Kahneman-Tversky Optimization (KTO) \citep{ethayarajhmodel} and its diffusion variant \citep{li2024aligning}.
-Further details of experimental setups are provided in the Appendix \ref{app:exp}.
+Further experimental details are in the Appendix~\ref{app:exp}.

-\paragraph{Hyperparemter.} Following \citep{alberti2025data}, we use a pretrained model from the Hugging Face diffusers package.
-For CelebA-HQ and Stable Diffusion, we then fine-tune the model with the Adam optimizer with a batch size of 64 and 16 with a learning rate of $5\cdot10^{-6}$ and $10^{-5}$, respectively.
-To unify the training, we use epsilon-matching \citep{ho2020denoising} rather than a score-based matching.
+\paragraph{Hyperparameters.} We use both time selection \peqref{eq:ours_time} and frequency selection \peqref{eq:ours} for experiments.
+Although we acknowledge that the choice of thresholds might vary, we fix $(t_C,t_S)=(250,750)$ based on \Tabref{tab:time_selection}.
+Thus, we mainly use $(t_1,t_2)=(250,750)$ for the unconditional case and $(t_1,t_2)=(750,1000)$ for the conditional case.
+Based on the observation in \Figref{fig:psa}, as our goal is to filter out the high-frequency, we tune $r_t \in [0.1, 0.15]$, and unless otherwise specified, we set $r_t=0.15$.
+For CelebA-HQ and Stable Diffusion from the Hugging Face Diffusers, we fine-tune the model with Adam with a batch size of 64 and 16 with a learning rate of $5\cdot10^{-6}$ and $10^{-5}$, respectively.

-We set the time suppression intensity $k=0$ in \Eqref{eq:time} and the high-frequency suppression weight $s=0$ in \Eqref{eq:fft} to simplify experimental designs.
-Thus, we only tune two parameter sets: the forgetting time steps $[t_1,t_2]$ and the cutoff frequency radius $r_t$ in the FFT low-pass filter.